 Mr Ajie Saksono (PhD Indonesian Government Scholarship LPDP funded, rural poverty reduction and community empowerment)

-Mr Juel Rana Kutub (PhD, UNSW funded, disaster resilience and gender empowerment, to start in July 2018)
+Mr Juel Rana Kutub (PhD, UNSW funded, disaster resilience and gender empowerment in Bangladesh)

 - Development Policies and Social Contexts in Contemporary Indonesia: (a non-language course on policy analysis and development)

 - Islam and the Challenges of Modernity (a non-language course on Islam in Southeast Asia)

 - All levels of Indonesian Language and Culture courses

 - Research Projects (CDF undergraduate and IPS Masters Course Work) on the issues of Islam, radicalism, interfaith issues in Indonesia

 Consulting / Professional Activities

 - I have been an appointed member for the Australia Awards Indonesia ( funded by the Australian government) Scholarship Selection Board since 2013

 - I served as the Secretary for the Committee for the Asian Studies Association of Australia (ASAA) Presidents’ Prize for the Best Asian Studies Thesis in Australian universities for three years (2007-2009).

 - I have conducted consultancy work for the Attorney General’s office on the rise of Islamism in local politics of Indonesia.